joakim/tent-share/README.md

 #### How would apps use this?

 Sharing over Tent supersedes sharing over email and social networks.
-Different kinds of apps may support `share` posts.

 [Potluck](https://www.potluck.it/) is one example of an app dedicated to link sharing.